DreDre472/DreDre472/README.md

 ## Yo, I'm [Your Name]

 I'm a Computer Science Major from the Philippines.
-I am interested in learning more about the languages I am currently using
+I am interested in learning more about the languages I am currently using.
+I mostly use python and javascript as a programming language for now, But I am eager to learn and expand my abilities.

 ### Programming Skills
 * **Languages:** [Python, JavaScript, TypeScript]